Ida Platt: Personal life

 Ida Platt's cousin Richard Theodore Greener was the first African-American graduate of Harvard College, dean of Howard University's School of Law, and a diplomat in Siberia; his daughter Belle da Costa Greene was a prominent librarian.

 Platt married in 1923, at age 61, and moved to England.
-She died there in 1939, aged 76 years.
+She died there on December 10th, 1939, aged 76 years.
 Today there is public housing for seniors in Chicago named the Ida Platt Apartments in her memory.